DLTcollab/raam.client.js/README.md

 # RAAM - Random Access Authenticated Messaging
-RAAM is a second layer data communication protocol for IOTA enableing protected datastream access and publishing, organized in so called channels.
+RAAM is a second layer data communication protocol for IOTA enabling protected data stream access and publishing, organized in so called channels.

 RAAM uses the same quantum proof signing scheme and hash function used in IOTA to sign transactions.
 These techniques enable the construction of secure data channels providing data integrity and